Darkyenus/ResourcePacker/README.md

 This allows for simple runtime density switching.

 Scale level 1 is specified automatically, others (usually 2) can be added with @Nx flag (@2x in case of level 2).
-Note that if the level is not a power of two (for example 3), `pot` setting must be set to false (default is true), otherwise the level will be ignored and warning will be emitted.
+Note that if the level is not a power of two (for example 3), `pot` setting must be set to false through pack.json (default is true), otherwise the level will be ignored and warning will be emitted.

+It is possible to specify both bitmap and vector image for an level.
+When that is the case, bitmap data will be used for that level and the vector image will be used for creating other levels as necessary and for measuring dimensions.
+(Bitmap override image dimensions will be ignored then.)
+Otherwise it is illegal to supply multiple images for single level - arbitrary one will be chosen and others will be ignored with a warning.

 **Flags**
-* `densitypack` - **trigger** - Create a texture atlas from the *images* in this directory
+* `pack` - **trigger** - Create a texture atlas from the *images* in this directory
 * `@Nx` - Specify which density should be also generated, @1x is enabled by default

 **Example**
 ```
-/UITextures.@2x.densitypack/
+/UITextures.@2x.pack/
 	button.png
+	button@2x.png
 	slider.9.png
 	icon_cog.svg
 ```